achampagne1/AcrylicBackgroundLib/README.md

 You must implement your own Minimize, Maximize, and Close buttons

-This is intentional — the library stays simple and does not force any UI design
+This is intentional, the library stays simple and does not force any UI design

 All top-level children get a nearly-transparent background